TURF optimization

 Reach method

-The MaxDiff Analyzer provides three different options for assessing "reach" in TURF: Weighted by probability, First choice, and Threshold.
+The MaxDiff Analyzer offers three options for evaluating "reach" in TURF: Weighted by probability, First choice, and Threshold.

 Weighted by probability

-Weighted by probability (standard MaxDiff scores) assumes that reach is not an "all or nothing" proposition for a respondent: respondents can be fractionally reached.
-It uses a logit equation to compute the likelihood that the respondent is reached.
+This method (standard MaxDiff scores) assumes that reach is not an all-or-nothing outcome; respondents can be reached to varying degrees.
+A logit equation calculates the probability that a respondent is reached.

 First choice

-In the First choice analysis method, a respondent is considered "reached" if the portfolio includes their top-ranked item (the item with the highest utility score).
-Additionally, this method calculates a "frequency," which counts how many times the top item appears in the portfolio across respondents.
-This frequency differs from reach only in cases where a respondent has two items tied as their top choice, which is rare in MaxDiff data.
+This method also calculates frequency, which counts how often the top item appears in the portfolio across respondents.
+Frequency differs from reach only in rare cases where a respondent has two items tied for their top choice.

 Threshold

-Threshold is where a respondent is counted as "reached" if the portfolio contains an item with a higher probability of choice than specified in the threshold field.
-For example, if your MaxDiff questionnaire displays 4 items per set, each item on average would have a 25% probability of choice.
-Setting a reach threshold of 80% means a respondent is reached if the portfolio includes an item with an 80% probability of choice (relative to three other average items).
-Type 80 to signify 80% (not 0.80).
-The "frequency" is the number of items exceeding the threshold within the Portfolio, counted across people.
+For instance, if your MaxDiff shows four items per task, each item would on average have a 25% chance of being chosen.
+Establishing a reach threshold of 80% means a respondent is considered reached if the portfolio includes an item with an 80% chance of selection (compared to three other average items).

 Recommendations

-Different reach methods (Weighted by probability, First choice, Threshold) often result in different optimal portfolio outcomes.
-For MaxDiff data, we typically prefer the Weighted by probability approach because it utilizes more information from potentially sparse data.
-Minor changes to the data, such as adding a few respondents, have less impact on the rank-order of optimal portfolios compared to the First choice and Threshold approaches.
+For MaxDiff data, we typically recommend the Weighted by probability approach because it effectively utilizes information from potentially sparse data.
+It is also more stable—minor changes, such as adding a few respondents, are less likely to disrupt the rank order of optimal portfolios compared to the First choice and Threshold methods.

-The First choice approach makes less efficient use of the detailed preference data provided by MaxDiff and is the most sensitive to small changes in data, affecting the rank-order of outcomes more significantly.
+The First choice approach makes less efficient use of detailed preference data and is more sensitive to small data changes, which can significantly change the rank order of outcomes.

-The Threshold approach falls between First choice and Weighted by probability, but determining the optimal probability threshold is challenging for MaxDiff data.
+The Threshold approach falls between First choice and Weighted by probability in terms of efficiency, but determining the ideal threshold value for MaxDiff data can be challenging.

-One challenge with TURF is that many solutions often yield similar levels of Reach.
-However, this can be viewed as an opportunity.
-Additional criteria, such as expert opinion, can help determine which Portfolio is best suited to address the business problem.
-For example, if a grocer knows that a flavor appearing frequently in top sets spoils quickly, such solutions might be avoided in favor of others with similar reach.
+Since many TURF solutions tend to deliver similar reach levels, this overlap can be viewed as an opportunity.
+Additional criteria, such as expert judgment, can help determine the most suitable portfolio to address the business problem.
+For instance, if a grocer observes that a frequently appearing flavor spoils quickly, they might prefer an alternative portfolio with a comparable reach that mitigates this risk.